 We aim to provide an evidence-based and psychologically informed private therapy service to those in need of psychotherapeutic support.

-Christopher Lloyd BSc (Hons) MBPsS MSc PGCert MBACP is the clinical director of Just Thinking.
+Dr. Christopher Lloyd BSc (Hons) MBPsS PGCert DProf MBACP is the clinical director of Just Thinking.

 He is a registered counsellor/psychotherapist with the British Association for Counselling and Psychotherapy (BACP), as well as a Graduate member of the British Psychological Society (BPS) and in-training divisional member of the Counselling Psychology Section (BPS).

 He is an academic author in the area of psychotherapeutic theory and practice, having published a number of academic papers in international peer-reviewed journals.
-He is currently completing his professional doctoral training in Counselling Psychology.
+He holds a doctoral qualification in psychology.

 Our Ethos and Praxis